Acadia National Park Wedding

-Amelia + Tim are southerners who, combined with their love for adventure and Amelia’s childhoods spent in Maine, decided to come up north to share their vows.
+Amelia + Tim are southerners who, combined with their love for adventure and Amelia’s childhoods spent in Maine, decided to come up north to have an Acadia National Park wedding.
 I have photographed at Camp Beech Cliff before, and absolutely love the atmosphere and proximity to Acadia National Park.
-Tim and his family hadn’t ever been up to Maine, so Amelia took them hiking on her favorite trails and exposed them to one of the places that truly embodies Maine.
+Tim and his family hadn’t ever been up to Maine.
+So, Amelia took them hiking on her favorite trails and exposed them to one of the places that truly embodies Maine.

 The couple chose a first look at the beautiful Otter Cliffs, one of the most picturesque spots Acadia has to offer.
 With no cell service and foggy skies, Amelia and I jogged down the road to find her future husband.
 Once we were within sight he was pretty easy to find though, being that most people don’t hike in a suit.
 It was such a special moment, and after running through the Park, seeing each other to ease the nerves may have been the best move of the wedding day.